 However, the analysis does not stop at that point.
 Congress implemented the NSA to specifically permit State surprise billing laws to apply to these types of services, despite the historical application of ERISA preempting State law claims.
 As a result, practices will now need to know the member’s plan and whether the plan is fully insured or self-insured in order to determine whether State law or the NSA may apply to a given circumstance.

 For a “No Surprises Act” State law to apply, the law must, among other things, prohibit balance billing of the patient and provide for a methodology to resolve payment disputes between the payor and provider.
 Further, the State law must apply to the member’s plan and the services being provided.
-For example, some State laws may only apply to HMOs and not to other type of plans.
+For example, some State laws may only apply to HMOs and not to other types of plans.
 In those cases where the State law does not cover the member’s type of plan, the NSA applies.
 Likewise, a State law may only cover emergency services but not regulate services related to post-stabilization care or other services mentioned above.
 Again, the NSA would apply when State law does not.

 Additionally, State law will only apply to fully insured plans or self-funded plans that have opted into being administered by State law.
 For self-funded patients, providers will need to know if the plan has opted into the State law governance for the member’s plan.